 Rakija – Local Moonshine

-Our guide told us about Rakija, a homemade brandy that’s said to be “the secret weapon against all that’s enemy to man”.
+Our guide told us about Rakija, a homemade brandy that’s said to be “a secret weapon against all that’s enemy to man”.
 On the way back to Dubrovnik we stopped at a roadside café where they make and sell Rakija.
 Conversation was fun and lively. :)